opentk/ObjectTK/README.md

 DerpGL is an abstraction layer on top of OpenTK to provide OpenGL features in an object-oriented and type-safe manner with modern C#-style.

-The main working parts currently are:
+The main functioning parts currently are:
-* Buffer objects
+* Buffer object (VBO, UBO, SSBO)
-* Shaders (Vertex, Geometry, Fragment, Compute)
+* Shader (Vertex, Geometry, Fragment, Compute)
-* Textures (2D, 2DArray, BufferTexture)
+* Texture (1D, 2D, 3D, 1DArray, 2DArray, BufferTexture)
-* Framebuffers
+* Sampler object

-Important parts still missing:
+* Query object
-* More texture types (1D, 3D, Cubemap, etc)
+* Framebuffer and Renderbuffer

 ## Examples
 ### Shader abstraction